Todd Lichti: NBA

-Lichti started his professional career when he was drafted via the 15th overall pick by the Denver Nuggets in the 1989 NBA Draft.
+Lichti started his professional career when he was drafted via the 15th overall pick by the Denver Nuggets in the 1989 NBA draft.
 With the Nuggets, he performed well in his first season (8 points per game), and continued to improve in his second season (14 points per game), before knee injuries limited him to 29 of 82 contests.
 Various injuries (including being involved in a serious car accident, which killed his fiancée, Kirstin Gravrock of Bellevue, Washington) further kept him from playing at a competitive level.
 Lichti stayed on in Denver for two more seasons until August 19, 1993, when he was traded to the Orlando Magic for Brian Williams.
 He played a combined 13 games with three different teams before being waived by the Golden State Warriors in 1993-94, his final NBA season.

 NBL

 His last appearance was in the Australian National Basketball League with the Perth Wildcats.
 Lichti's recruitment was in part due to his association with native Perth player Andrew Vlahov, with whom he was teammates at Stanford.

-Lichti played 82 games over four seasons for the Wildcats from 1996–99, and averaged impressive NBL career stats of 16.8 points, 5.4 rebounds, 2.7 assists and 1.6 steals per game.
+Lichti played 82 games over four seasons for the Wildcats from 1996 to 1999, and averaged impressive NBL career stats of 16.8 points, 5.4 rebounds, 2.7 assists and 1.6 steals per game.